Year 1's Autumn Term Curriculum

 In maths, you could access different games and activities to support fluency; the faster your child can remember key ideas, the easier it will be to access much of the work we do in class.
 Click here for some suggestions!
 Don't forget to use Numbots regularly too.

 In computing, we shall spend some time learning about being safe online.
 Please see this website for ideas on things you could talk to your child about at home.
-We will also learn how to use laptops!
-If you have one at home give your child time to play around.
+We will also learn how to move robots.
+In this case, the children will be 'moving Beebots.'

 In English, a really important part to help your child at home is to read.